Posts

 Image

-This morning in church, my pastor commented on how much God loves us and wants us.
-Immediately there was this tightness in my chest.
+Content Warning: Comments on Suicide This morning in church, my pastor commented on how much God loves us and wants us.
+Immediately, there was this tightness in my chest.
 I could feel the tears welling up in my throat.
 I turned my face down to my notebook and refocused my attention on drawing random lines.
 It was too hard to listen to those words.
 I felt like jumping up out of my seat and dashing for the back door.
 I needed to escape, but I didn’t know why.
 I knew in my head that what he was saying was true, but my heart fought against it.
 Since I can remember, I have wholeheartedly believed I am unloved and unwanted.
 That has become my resounding truth.
 It’s as if it is woven into my DNA.
-Every single little molecule that makes me me, says that God’s love is not really for me, and if it is, it is limited.
+Every single little molecule that makes me me says that God’s love is not really for me, and if it is, it is limited.
 What is that nonsense exactly?
 It’s a lie.
-It is a lie from the enemy from the very beginning and unfortunately, many of my experiences in childhood confirmed that lie instead of breaking me free from it.
-So I have ...
+It is a lie from the enemy from the very beginning, and unfortunately, many of my experiences in childhood confirmed that lie instead o...

 Sweet Sixteen: Beyond the Curve